rozy97/anekamusic-native/README.md

 - [Release APK](#release-apk)

 ## Introduction
-Chat dot io App means to communicate quickly and realtime with your friend.
-You also can find out the location of your friend.
+Aneka Musik App is an native apps built uisng react-native.
+You can use the app for shopping, browsing, etc.

 ## Features
-* Chat Real time
+* E - Commerse
-* Find Location
+* Authentication
 * And others

 ## Requirements